A necessary tool for success in any market environment is to have a plan.

 As opposed to conventional stops, insurance is available for your portfolio or individual stocks that you may be interested in at certain price levels.
 While your portfolio may be damaged by dramatic conditions, it is always possible to prevent further deterioration with options.
 Like any insurance, the greater the protection means higher costs.
 Option premiums are no different and affected by the amount of time purchased and “deductible” cost.

 The steady professional investor analyzes the risks of all decisions and can live with the consequences because of proper account allocation.
-Usually, it does not make sense to risk a large percentage of a portfolio on any one investment choice.
+Often times it does not make sense to risk a large percentage of a portfolio on any one investment choice.
 Another concern is the time horizon and risk tolerance for different account types.
 An IRA may have separate investment objectives than an option account designed to speculate.